 If you’re presented with an opportunity to meet an well-known expert, buy them a nice meal and ask some questions.
 Or, you could send your interview questions via email or schedule a Skype chat.

 Let’s say that you want to write a detailed blog post that will teach your readers how to “grow their email list.”
 You could find other top bloggers who know a lot about email marketing and interview them.

 Here’s how to do it:

 Step #1: Go to Topsy.com.
 Select the “Influencers” tab.
 Type your primary keyword (e.g., email marketing) into the search box.
 Click the search icon.

 Step #2: Follow the influencers.
 Click one of the influencers to follow them on Twitter.

-Once you get to their Twitter profile, you can follow the expert, and retweet or comment on their tweets.
-Continue building a relationship with them, and it’ll go a long way to help you get answers to the questions you’ll eventually ask.
+Once you get to their Twitter profile, you can follow the expert and retweet or comment on their tweets.
+Continue building a relationship with them.
+It’ll go a long way to help you get answers to the questions that you’ll eventually ask.

 In your questionnaire, don’t ask influencers what their best tools are.
 Most of them will not respond to that question.
 Rather, express your passion for the given topic and ask them to share 2 – 3 of their best pieces of advice for beginners.

 Since most experts love to help beginners, many will send you valuable feedback.
 However, you may want to err on the side of sending requests to a larger number of experts, since some may not respond.